jaakkopasanen/AutoEq/README.md

 obtained.

-AutoEQ is not just a collection of automatically produced headphone equalization settings but also a tool for equalizing headphones for yourself. `autoeq.py` provides methods for reading data, equalizing it to a given target response and saving the results for usage with equalizers.
+AutoEQ is not just a collection of automatically produced headphone equalization settings but also a tool for equalizing headphones for yourself.
+AutoEQ provides methods for reading data, equalizing it to a given target response and saving the results for usage with equalizers.
 It's possible to use different compensation (target) curves, apply tilt for making the headphones brighter/darker and adding a bass boost.
 It's even possible to make one headphone sound (roughly) like another headphone.
 For more info about equalizing see [Equalizing](#equalizing).
-If you're looking for something light weight to install as a dependency for your own project, you'll find [autoeq-pkg](https://github.com/jaakkopasanen/autoeq-pkg) much more suited for your needs.

 Third major contribution of this project is the measurement data and compensation curves all in a numerical format except for Crinacle's raw data.
 Everything is stored as CSV files so they are easy to process with any programming